A3: Thinking, Reports, Examples & Templates

 A3 Template

 The Lean Construction Institute seeks to educate companies all throughout the design and construction industry on Lean practices and methods.
-Here is our A3 template which you can use to guide your decision-making processes.
+Here is our A3 template which you can use to guide your problem-solving processes.

 A3 Training